rrwick/Basecalling-comparison/README.md

 <p align="center"><img src="images/albacore_chiron_combination.png" width="70%"></p>

 Running Nanopolish brings all of the assemblies up to an equivalent accuracy, so this experiment is somewhat academic.
 I.e. anybody interested in maximising assembly accuracy should just run Nanopolish, not waste time combining reads from separate basecallers.
-It is interesting however, that the combined assembly nearly reaches the 99.7% accuracy we see in most post-Nanopolish assemblies, and running Nanopolish on it gives very little improvement.
+It is interesting however, that the combined assembly nearly reaches the 99.7% accuracy we see in most post-Nanopolish assemblies, and Nanopolish is barely able to improve it.